jrreap/CCSA-Dev-Team/README.md

 Project To-Do List
 ==================

+Jaydon:
 - Improve loading speed of pages and photos/elements
 - Add slide content to the slide show
 - Add Safari Support
 - Add All Restaurants to eats.html

+Garrett:
+- Finish research on hagley page
+- Search for more hotels?

+Sam:
 - Get Hagley Photos
+- Begin Work On Speach

+Max
 - Get Winterthur Photos
 - Being Work On Speach